Spend $99, get free U.S. shipping*

 Menopause can have more specific health impacts.
 For instance, the decline in estrogen levels is closely tied to an increased risk of cardiovascular disease, the leading cause of death among postmenopausal women.
 Before menopause, women tend to have a lower risk of heart disease than men, but this disappears after menopause, underlining the protective role of estrogen on heart health.

 Another significant health concern brought on by changes experienced by women in menopause is osteoporosis, a condition characterized by weak and brittle bones.
-Estrogen plays a crucial role in maintaining bone density by balancing the activity of cells that build up and break down bone tissue.
-After menopause, the sharp decline in estrogen leads to lower bone density, raising the risk of easier fractures and other injuries.
+Estrogen plays a key role in preserving bone density by regulating the balance between cells that build bone and cells that break bone down.
+Following menopause, the significant drop in estrogen levels reduces bone density, increasing the likelihood of fractures and other injuries.

-Additionally, the metabolic changes that occur during menopause, such as the shift in fat storage to the abdominal area and the increase in insulin resistance, can contribute to weight gain and heighten the risk of metabolic syndrome and type II diabetes.
+Additionally, the metabolic changes that occur during menopause, such as the shift in fat storage to the abdominal area and the increase in insulin resistance, can contribute to weight gain and heighten the risk of metabolic syndrome and type 2 and type 3 diabetes.

 Menopause can also impact mental health.
 Some women may experience depression, anxiety, or cognitive changes, such as memory loss or difficulty concentrating.
 These issues may directly result from hormonal changes or related to the stress of dealing with other menopausal symptoms.